c-blake/cligen/README.md

  0. No parameter of a wrapped proc can be named "help" (name collision!)

- 1. Zero or 1 params has explicit type seq[T] to catch optional positional args.
+ 1. Zero or 1 params has type seq[T] to catch optional positional args.

  2. All param types used must have argParse, argHelp support (see Extending..)
     This includes the type T in seq[T] for non-option/positionals.